 When you must not take it

-Do not take Nupentin/Nupentin Tabs if the packaging is torn or shows signs of tampering.
+Do not take Nupentin/Nupentin Tabs after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.

 Before you start to take it

 Tell your doctor or pharmacist if you have allergies to: